 The Amazing Benefits of Meditation on your Mental Wellbeing

-While this term is famous, not everyone knows how to mediate.
+While this term is famous, not everyone knows how to meditate.
 Which begs the question, how do I meditate?
 Before we discuss the benefits of meditation, let’s quickly talk about how to perform this ritual.

 How to Meditate